Sultanate of Ujiji

-Mwene Mbonwean Sultanate of Ujiji is a subnational Monarchy in Ujiji town, Kigoma Region, western Tanzania.
-The seat of the local Sultanate is Busaid which was called so from the name of the dynasty of both the Zanzibar Sultanate and Oman which once ruled Ujiji under Arab-Swahili Liwalis, the post Arab name of Busaid for Ujiji proper is still used by the locals as "Busaidi".
+Sultanate of Ujiji, officially Mwene Mbonwean Sultanate of Ujiji or Busonga, also known as Manyema Sultanate, is a subnational monarchy in the town of Ujiji, Kigoma Region, western Tanzania.
+The seat of the local sultanate is Busaidi, which was called so from the name of the dynasty of both the Zanzibar Sultanate and Oman, which once ruled Ujiji under Arab-Swahili Liwalis, the post Arabic name of Busaid for Ujiji proper is still used by the locals as "Busaidi".
+The government comes from the House of Mwene Mbonwe.